MV Ampere

-MV Ampere is the world's first battery electric car ferry, operating between Lavik and Oppedal in Norway.
+MV Ampere is the world's first battery electric car ferry, operating between the villages of Lavik (in Høyanger Municipality) and Oppedal (in Gulen Municipality) in Vestland county, Norway.
 It is owned and operated by Norled, and crosses the Sognefjord, the longest and deepest fjord in Norway.

 History

 MV Ampere is the world's first battery electric car ferry, developed and built in Norway.
 Its development was the result of a competition, launched by the country's Ministry of Transport and Communications in 2011, to develop an environmentally friendly ferry service between the two villages.